r3l1v/RequestMinimizer/README.md

 # Burp Suite Request Minimizer Extension

-This extension minimizes headers for current HTTP request in the invoked context.
-It will display the Request with the smallest number of headers without any change in Response
+This extension minimizes headers or cookies for current HTTP request in the invoked context.
+It will display the Request with the smallest number of headers/cookies without any change in the Response

 ## Installation